 - The severe ramifications for committing fraud or bribery, the legal consequences, and the negative impact on one’s career

 Employees shouldn’t be expected to follow a code of conduct that they aren’t aware exists.
-That’s why ISO 37001:2016 ABMS creates a communication plan through which organisation leaders regularly communicate their expectations of ethical behaviour to staff periodically.
+That’s why ISO 37001:2016 ABMS creates a communication plan through which organisation leaders regularly communicate their ethical behaviour expectations to the staff periodically.
 Read more on how to build trust in the workplace with ISO 37001 Certification.